cirosantilli/db/mysql.md

 #### SHOW CREATE TABLE

-Shows the exact command needed to to create a table, including options that depend on defaults and were not explicitly given at table creation.
+Shows the exact command needed to to create a table, including options that depend on defaults and were not explicitly given at table creation time.

     CREATE TABLE t (
         c0 INT(2) NOT NULL AUTO_INCREMENT,